 Standard Mail: Generally used by big companies that do marketing by mail.

 Priority Mail: Speed post that reaches most places within the U.S. in 2 to 3 working days.
 Priority mail has flat rate envelopes available, and you can stuff as much as possible in that envelope without worrying about the weight.
 There is also a Global Priority Mail for international mail.
 The delivery timings vary depending upon the country and region of destination.

 Express Mail: Express mail is like next day courier in most places.
 There is also a Global Express Mail for international deliveries.

 Certified Mail: If you would like to be able to track the delivery of the mail, you can send it by certified mail.
-You will be given a tracking number that you can track online or calling USPS.
+You will be given a tracking number that you can track online or by calling USPS.
 It is a bright green color form.
 If you are sending certified mail, the same thing is called Registered Mail and it is a pink color form.

-Return Receipt: If you would like the recipient to sign that they received your mail, you can send it by certified mail with return receipt.
+Return Receipt: If you would like the recipient to sign that they received your mail, you can send it by certified mail with a return receipt.
 It is a dull green color form.